How to Use the Old Photo Restoration in Picverse Photo Editor

-Edited by Pat Bitton
+Edited by Ben Jacklin

 Here Are the Examples of Photo Restoration

+Step 1.
 Install the Photo Restoration Software

 Download the app and launch the installer on your PC or Mac.
 Follow the instructions on the screen to run the program.

+Step 2.
 Add Your Digital Picture to the Editor

-Remove Cracks, Creases and Stains
+Step 4.
+Remove Cracks, Creases, and Stains

+Step 5.
 Get Rid of Scan Grain

 To compare the edited photo with the original, click the Before / After button.

 Now you need to save your edited picture.
 Click the Floppy disk icon in the upper-right corner.
 In the new window, enter the file name, choose the folder and desired image format.
 Then click OK.
 That’s all you need to do for old photo restoration.
 With Picverse Photo Editor, you can save your precious moments forever.